elomasney/styled_v1/README.md

 ## **_Future Features Left to Implement_**

 ## **Defensive Design**
+- Warning alerts are used on registration form if username or email already exists.
+- Warning alerts on login page to let user know if they have entered incorrect details.
+- Sweet Alert popups have been implemented on all delete functionality to alert user and ask them to confirm the delete action before proceeding with the delete process.
+- On all Admin CRUD functionality pages, it is designed that if the user is not admin they will be redirected back to the sign in page.
+- Inbuilt Django validation has been utilised and check , for example, using form and model fields for data type validation and strings contains length validation, emailFields will only allow email input.

 ## **Technologies Used**
 ### **_Languages_**
+- HTML
+- CSS
+- JavaScript
+- Python3

 ### **_Databases_**
+- SQLite : Used in Development
+- PostgreSQL : Used in Production

 ### **_Frameworks/Integrations_**
+- **Bootstrap5:**  : Used for the grid layout for the website and styling classes
+- **Font Awesome:** Used to add icons to the website.
+- **Google Fonts:** Used to select the font styles used on the website for the section headers and body.
+- **JQuery:**
+- **SweetAlert2:** Used to create the alerts for the popup confirmation boxes used to confirm deletes on data from the database.
+- **Django:** [Django](https://www.djangoproject.com/) was used as python web framework for rapid development and clean design.

 ### **_Workspace_**
+- **Github:** - (IDE) Integrated Development Environment
+- **GitPod:** - Cloud based hosting platform for managing my repositories, tracking changes and storing files.
+- **VSCode:** - [Visual Studio Code](https://code.visualstudio.com/) is the IDE used for developing this project locally when no internet was available.
+Also for using extensions which proved to be more reliable in VSC than in the more rececently established gitpod e.g. beautifying the code
+- **Heroku:** - Cloud application platform used to deploy and host the website

 ### **_Other_**
+- **Stripe:** : [Stripe](https://stripe.com/gb) as payment platform to validate and accept credit card payments securely.
+- **AWS S3 Bucket:** : [AWS S3 Bucket](https://aws.amazon.com/)  to store static files and images entered into the database.
+- **Boto3:** : [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to enable creation, configuration and management of AWS S3
+- **Django Crispy Forms:** : [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) to style django forms.
+- **Django Storages:** : [Django Storages](https://django-storages.readthedocs.io/en/latest/) a collection of custom storage backends with django to work with boto3 and AWS S3.
+- **Gunicorn:** : [Gunicorn](https://pypi.org/project/gunicorn/)WSGI HTTP Server for UNIX to aid in deployment of the Django project to heroku.
+- **Pillow:** : [Pillow](https://pillow.readthedocs.io/en/stable/)as python imaging library to aid in processing image files to store in database.
+- **Psycopg2:** :[Psycopg2](https://pypi.org/project/psycopg2/) as PostgreSQL database adapter for Python.
+- **PIP Installation Package:** : [PIP](https://pip.pypa.io/en/stable/installing/) for installation of tools needed in this project.
+- **Gmail:** : Used to set up email confirmations and contact form email configuration.
+- **Canva:** :[Canva](https://www.canva.com/) to create the service icons on about page.
+- **Namecheap** :[Namecheap](https://www.namecheap.com/logo-maker/app/) : Created Logo Image on Product Detail & Profile Pages
+- **Tinyjpeg:** : This was used to compress the images used on the website.
+- **Balsamiq Wireframes:** : Used to create wireframes for this project
+- **Chrome DevTools:** : used to check the UX design on all devices
+- **Favicon:** : used to create a favicon for the website

 ## **Testing**
 - Full Testing Documentation can be found [here]()